Is Church Attendance/Baptism Mandatory?

 - It must be done for biblical reasons.

-Remember, in order to be Christians according to Jesus' words, we must follow His words concerning all the facets of our spiritual lives, and this includes our baptism, which Jesus and the Apostles taught quite extensively on.
+In order to be Christians according to Jesus' words, we must follow His words concerning all the facets of our spiritual lives, and this includes our baptism, about which Jesus and the Apostles taught quite extensively.
 So according to the Lord, baptism had to be done according to His Word, and for the reasons that He Himself outlined.

 The manner of baptism

 The manner of baptism is easy to understand, because the actual word for baptism is quite descriptive.
 I've explained before, so we're not going to spend a lot of time here.
-I've explained before that baptism means, the Greek word means, to be plunged or to be immersed or to be buried in water.
+The word in the Greek (the original language of the New Testament) for baptism means to be plunged or to be immersed or to be buried in water.
 That's what the word means.
-There are other Greek words that mean to sprinkle.
-There is another Greek word that means to pour.
-And the Holy Spirit could have inspired the writers to use any one of these words, but no. Every single time baptism comes up, the word baptizo, which means to immerse in water, is used.
-So if someone says, how does Jesus want me to be baptized?
-The answer is by immersion in water.
-Pretty simple, okay.
-So if you were sprinkled with water or you had some water poured over your head, or you never had contact with water, then the manner of your baptism was incorrect and you need to be immersed in water in the name of Jesus to be, quote, biblically baptized in the name of Jesus and the name of the Father, the Son, the Holy Spirit.
-It's the same idea by the authority of, okay.
+There are other Greek words that mean to sprinkle water or to pour water and the Holy Spirit could have inspired the writers to use any one of these words, but no. Every single time baptism comes up, the word "baptizo", which means to immerse in water, is used.

 The reasons for baptism